South Dakota Group Health Insurance Plans: Comprehensive Coverage for Your Business

 Welcome to Taylor Online Benefits!
 We’re a leading provider of employee healthcare and benefits packages to South Dakota businesses just like yours.
 Our goal is to help you provide competitive, compliant, and affordable employee insurance options – by creating a plan that’s custom-built to your requirements.

-Your business is unique, and the odds are strong that no pre-packaged insurance plan is going to be 100% optimal for it.
+Your business is unique, and the odds are strong that no pre-packaged insurance package is going to be 100% optimal for it.
 That’s why Taylor Online Benefits works with you to create a custom offering.

 Taylor Online Benefits is an independent group insurance agent.
 That means we are not limited to any one insurance carrier’s packages or to any particular type of insurance and benefits plan.
-Working with us will offer your business and employees a broader array of options than if you were to settle for a single provider.
+Working with us will offer your business and staff a broader array of options than if you were to settle for a single provider.

 For more information about the specific benefits that employers must offer in company healthcare plans, especially under provisions of the Affordable Care Act (sometimes referred to as Obamacare), see this webpage maintained by the South Dakota Department of Labor & Regulation.

 Taylor Online Benefits is here to help you discover the best path forward for your unique needs.
-Call us for more info at 800-903-6066, or use the online request form to the right for your free estimate.
+Call us for more info at 800-903-6066 or use the online request form to the right for your free estimate.
 There’s absolutely no obligation, so get started today!

-South Dakota Large Group Health Insurance Plans
+South Dakota Large Group Healthcare Insurance Solutions

-Large employers in South Dakota have options to choose from when deciding the best way to satisfy their obligation to provide health insurance to their workers.
+Large employers in South Dakota have options to choose from when deciding the best way to satisfy their obligation to provide health protection to their workers.
 Because of cost considerations, many opt for preferred provider organizations, health maintenance organizations, and point-of-service structures.
 In addition, some allow a choice between two or more delivery structures to accommodate individual preferences.
 As a result, the employee might pay a higher premium depending on their choice.
 Still, at least one available option must meet the affordability standard (less than 9.12 percent of gross income for individual coverage.)
-Taylor Benefits Insurance advises you on the best plans for your team.
+Taylor Benefits advises you on the best plans for your team.

 Coverage must include at least the ten essential benefits the ACA specified: